guodezhemg-hash/Equipredict-B-V1.0/README.md

 )
 ```

-The demonstration uses generic arrays only.
-It is provided to verify the calculation structure, not to reproduce the manuscript dataset.
+The example uses generic arrays only.
+It is intended to demonstrate the reaction-extent-guided residual minimization procedure.

+## Included

+- concentration update from reaction extent,
+- logarithmic reaction quotient calculation,
+- thermodynamic residual construction,
+- analytical Jacobian construction,
+- a toy nonlinear least-squares example.

 ## Quick Check